agiletodd/agiletodd.github.io/training.md

 Over the 2 days, students will develop and solidify their knowledge of being a Product Owner through instruction and team-based exercises.
 The breadth of the role’s responsibilities in delivering a successful product will become more clear from an Agile perspective.
 Metrics are identified to track the creation of value and the successful delivery of the product to the marketplace.

-Attending this course will give you a credit to taking the Professional Scrum Master I exam.
+Attending this course will give you a credit to taking the Professional Scrum Product Owner I exam.
 Upon passing the exam you will receive a PSPO I certification.

 [Click here for more information](https://www.scrum.org/courses/professional-scrum-product-owner-training)